envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | `numTrustedHops` | _integer_ |  false  | NumTrustedHops controls the number of additional ingress proxy hops from the right side of XFF HTTP<br />headers to trust when determining the origin client's IP address.<br />Refer to https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers#x-forwarded-for<br />for more details. |

-#### ZipkinConfiguration
+#### ZipkinTracingProvider

-ZipkinConfiguration defines optional configuration for the Zipkin tracing provider.
+ZipkinTracingProvider defines the Zipkin tracing provider configuration.

 _Appears in:_
 - [TracingProvider](#tracingprovider)